seanlowcy77/Simple-API-Creation/README.md

 ### Things to Note

--   If the id entered in the request parameters is invalid (there does not exist a course than has that particular id) an error message, `The course with the given id was not found` with a 404 status will be returned to the client.
+-   If the id entered in the request parameters is invalid (there does not exist a course than has that particular id) an error message, `The course with the given id was not found` with a 404 Not Found status will be returned to the client.
 -   If the body is invalid - such as "name" not being entered, a 400 Bad Request will be returned along with an error message `"name" is required`.
 -   In addition, since all courses in NUS have 6 characters normally, should the client enter any course smaller than 6 characters, a 400 Bad Request will be returned along with an error message `"name" length must be at least 6 characters long`.